bentoml/OpenLLM/STYLE.md

 `black` is used on our other projects, but I rather find `black` to be very verbose and overtime it is annoying to work with too much whitespaces.

+Personally, I think four spaces is a mistake, as in some cases it is harder to read with four spaces code versus 2 spaces code.

 ### Why not PEP8?